kiku-jw/DocStripper/.github/SEO_GUIDE.md

 ## GitHub Topics (Tags)

-Рекомендуемые topics для репозитория (добавить в настройках репозитория на GitHub):
+Recommended topics for the repository (add in repository settings on GitHub):

-### Основные:
+### Main:
 - document-cleaner
 - text-processing
 - document-processing